-The San Marcos Student Health Service Center is located in the HC Bldg., which is south of the NS building at the north end of the campus, with operational hours Monday-Thursday 8 a.m. to 7 p.m. and Friday 8 a.m. to 3:30 p.m. during the Fall and Spring semesters.
+The San Marcos Student Health Center is located in the HC Bldg., which is south of the NS building at the north end of the campus, with operational hours Monday- Thursday 8 a.m. to 4:30p.m. and Friday 8 a.m. to 3:30 p.m. during the Fall and Spring semesters.
 Appointments can be made by calling 760-891-7530.
-The Escondido Student Health Service Center is located in the main building with Fall and Spring semester hours: Monday-Thursday 8 a.m. to 12 p.m.; 4 to 8 p.m.
-Appointments can be made by calling 760-891-7532.
-Rancho Bernardo Center Student Health Clinic, located in room 142, is open Tuesdays and Thursdays 10 a.m. to 6:30 p.m.
-Appointments can be made by calling the clinic at 858-675-6676.
-The Student Health Service Centers webpage is www.palomar.edu/healthservices

-Behavioral Health Counseling Services provides students, whom are currently enrolled and have paid the student health fee, short term counseling visits (free of charge) with a licensed Behavioral Counselor/Therapist.
+The Escondido and Rancho Bernardo Student Health Center hours vary; please call 760-891-7530 for appointment availability.
+The Student Health Centers webpage is www.palomar.edu/ healthservices.
+Behavioral Health Counseling Services provides students, whom are currently enrolled and have paid the student health fee, short term counseling visits (free of charge) with a licensed Behavioral Health Counselor/Therapist.
 Typical counseling services provided include: assessment and treatment of anxiety and depression, substance abuse and addiction, emotional trauma, body image disorders, significant relationship and family conflicts, assessment and diagnosis of mental health disorders.
 The number of counseling sessions are determined by a clinical assessment and the BHCS counselor/supervisor.
 A "no show" fee of \$5.00 will be charged for an appointment not attended or not cancelled prior to the scheduled appointment time.

-Behavioral Health Counseling is available at the San Marcos campus in the NB building, room 2 at the Fallbrook, Escondido, and Rancho Bernardo Centers by appointment only (hours varied).
+Behavioral Health Counseling is available at the San Marcos campus in the NB building, room 2 and at the Fallbrook, Escondido, and Rancho Bernardo Centers by appointment only (hours varied).
 Appointments for all locations are made by calling the San Marcos location at 760-891-7531.
-The Behavioral Health Counseling webpage is: www2. palomar.edu/pages/bhcs/home-page-2/services/
+The Behavioral Health Counseling webpage is: www2.palomar.edu/pages/bhcs/home-page-2/services/